zmandel/dailybot/README.md

 ## Installation
 Follow the steps in [setup](https://github.com/zmandel/dailybot/blob/main/setup/readme.md).
 Its just downloading a zip package, importing it into Power Automate and filling a few fields for your teams channel, team members tag and so on.

-## Generate a project status report with genAI
+## Generate a project status report from daily history with genAI
 This prompt works great with [Google Gemini Pro 1.5](https://aistudio.google.com/app/prompts/new_chat) to generate a status report with an analysis per user, per role, and the team as as a whole.
 Place it in the "system prompt", use a very low or zero Temperature and attach the excel file to the first user message:

 ```